 Concerning the storage of imaging data, both the SL2 and the T6s write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL2 and Canon EOS Rebel T6s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So how do things add up?
 Which of the two cameras – the Canon SL2 or the Canon T6s – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.